Deployment Guide

 - name: Build website run: cd docs && npm run build

-- name: Deploy to GitHub Pages uses: peaceiris/actions-gh-pages@v3 with: github_token: ${{ secrets.GITHUB_TOKEN }} publish_dir: ./docs/build user_name: github-actions[bot] user_email: github-actions[bot]@users.noreply.github.com
+- name: Deploy to GitHub Pages uses: peaceiris/actions-gh-pages@v3 with: github_token: ${{ secrets.GITHUB_TOKEN }} publish_dir: ./docs/build user_name: github-actions[bot] user_email: github-actions[bot]@users.noreply.github.com- Push this file to your repository

 - GitHub Actions will automatically deploy your documentation when changes are pushed to the main branch